NathanielInman/experiments/mapGeneration/cliff/README.md

-# Couloir Generation
+# Cliffs Generation

-This is an environmental map generator
+This is an environmental map generator.

+## Setup
+Merely `npm install` the dependencies then `npm start` to start the project locally.